1993 Dallas Cowboys season: Week 3 at Phoenix Cardinals

-Three days before the game the Cowboys finally negotiated a four-year deal with Emmitt Smith.
-In Smith’s first game back Derrick Lassic scored twice but his 60 total yards came on fourteen carries where Smith coming in cold had 45 yards on eight carries.
+Three days before the game, the Cowboys finally negotiated a four-year deal with Emmitt Smith.
+In Smith’s first game back, Derrick Lassic scored twice, but his 60 total yards came on fourteen carries, where Smith coming in cold had 45 yards on eight carries.
 Dallas outgained the Cardinals in yards 410–273 and won 17–10.

-First Bye week
+First bye week

-For the first time in NFL history teams were allowed two Bye weeks.
+For the first time in NFL history, teams were allowed two bye weeks.

 Week 5 vs. Green Bay Packers

 The Cowboys’ new kicker Eddie Murray booted five field goals as the Packers were crushed 36–14.
 Emmitt Smith had his first rushing score of the season.

 Week 6 at Indianapolis Colts

-While a Louisiana high school quarterback was winning multiple high school player of the year awards that year the present day quarterbacks of the Colts (Jack Trudeau and ex-Packer Don Majkowski) were being intercepted four times by the Cowboys in a 27–3 runaway.
-Emmitt Smith burst past 100 yards with a score.
+While a Louisiana high school quarterback was winning multiple high school player of the year awards that year, the present day quarterbacks of the Colts (Jack Trudeau and ex-Packer Don Majkowski) were being intercepted four times by the Cowboys in a 27–3 runaway.
+Emmitt Smith burst past 100 yards on the game with a score.